 Before we proceed, please check what the U.S. Department of Transportation has to say about: Moving brokers.

-Should I hire a moving broker?
+Should you hire a moving broker?

 Should I hire moving brokers?